influxdata/docs-v2/content/v2.0/query-data/guides/group-data.md

 ---
-title: Group data with Flux
+title: Group data in InfluxDB with Flux
-seotitle: How to group data with Flux
 description: >
   This guide walks through grouping data with Flux by providing examples and illustrating how data is shaped throughout the process.